Women's T20 World Cup

 The ICC Women's T20 World Cup is a biennial world cup for the sport of cricket in the T20I format.
 It is organised by the International Cricket Council.
 The first edition was held in England in 2009.
-For the first 3 editions, there were eight participating nations, but the number was raised to ten from the 2014 edition.
-The number of teams are set to increase to twelve during the 2026 edition.
+For the first three editions, there were eight participating nations, The number was raised to ten from the 2014 edition, and further to 12 for the 2026 edition.

-At each tournament, a set number of teams qualify automatically, with the remaining teams determined by the Women's T20 World Cup Qualifier.
-As of 2024, a total of nine editions have been held and twelve teams have participated, Australia, having won the tournament six times (2010, 2012, 2014, 2018, 2020, 2023) are the most successful team, while England (2009), West Indies (2016) and New Zealand (2024) have one title each.
+At each tournament, a set number of teams qualify automatically, with the remaining teams determined by the Global Qualifier.
+For 2028 the 12-team tournament will feature automatic qualification for 10 teams, including the top eight teams from the ICC Women's T20 World Cup 2026, the host nation if not already qualified, and the next highest-ranked team(s) on the ICC Women's T20I rankings as of 6 July 2026.

+As of 2026, a total of ten editions have been held and thirteen teams have participated.
+Australia, having won the tournament seven times (2010, 2012, 2014, 2018, 2020, 2023, 2026) are the most successful team, while England (2009), West Indies (2016) and New Zealand (2024) have one title each.

-New Zealand are the current champions having won the 2024 edition for the first time, after defeating South Africa in the final.
+Australia are the current champions having won the 2026 edition for a record seventh time, after defeating England in the final.